forestgrape/coronavirus/covid19.md

 A viral load is observed in locations with active viral replication.
 Sometimes a viral load can be detected upon deposition of virions from other infected locations.
 While the latter is necessary for the initial infection event of a location, the viral load through deposition is often to low to be detected.
 However often happens local amplification.

-### Local Amplification:
+### Local Amplification
-While the lung is primarily infected and both responsible for the spread to other persons and the symptoms, there are susceptible cells in the nose or in the salviary glands for SARS-CoV-2 replication.
+While the lung is primarily infected and both responsible for the spread to other persons and the symptoms, there are susceptible cells in the nose and in the salviary glands for SARS-CoV-2 replication.
 Deposited virions can replicate and so the viral load is amplified in these locations.
 Therefore the nose mucus or salvia often have a detectable viral load and thus are suitable for diagnosis.

+### Relevance of Viral Load
 Knowing the viral load observed in different fluids and tissues is relevant for:
 * __Diagnosis__: For an optimal diagnosis location, the viral load is optimally high for the different disease patterns caused by SARS-CoV-2 and taking specimens is easy.
 * __Transmission__: Knowing the viral load in different locations (fluids:relevant for spread and infection and tissues:where the viruses replicate) can help to understand and prevent transmissions of SARS-CoV-2 virions.